 - a.
-Chaperone briefings shall be conducted in advance of each event at which Chaperone's serve.
+Chaperone briefings shall be conducted in advance of each event at which Chaperones serve.
 It is mandatory for each chaperone to attend such briefing(s).
 Briefings may be done via email message with complete details.
 The briefing shall consist of at least the following: - i.
-The exact specifics of the trip, including programs and educational experiences - ii.
+The exact specifics of the trip, including programs and educational experiences

+- ii.
 The time of departure, planned route, and expected time of return - iii.
 Planned procedures to follow in case of emergency or another unusual circumstance that could occur - iv.
 Any special needs of any students - v.
 Overview of the role and responsibilities of chaperones - b.
 Chaperones are considered mandatory reporters and must have completed the training video, which is available on the ANCS website, prior to performing chaperone duties.
-See "Mandated Reporters" on page 214.
+See Mandated Reporters.